Panorama (The Cars song): Lyrics and music

 "Panorama" is described by AllMusic writer Donald Guarisco as "one of Ric Ocasek's most direct love songs", with Ocasek singing "I just want to be in your panorama".
 Guarisco continued, saying that the music, however, "utilizes a quirky, up-tempo style, juxtaposing tense verses that veer high and low in a neurotic style with a more melodic chorus that dreamily descends from high to low in an alluring style."

+Ocasek explained some of the lyrics as "The 'panorama of your life is the way things are going for you, the scene you are in.
+'Sitting on your can can doing the panoram' means sitting around looking at things with a soft focus, not really knowing what's going on in your environment."

+Indiana-Penn critic Dave Steger said that it "lays down a bass and drum foundation that could easily belong to Electric Light Orchestra.
+However, it quickly breaks into the (lead singer) Ric Ocasek sneer paradoxically coupled with that Gary Numan-New Wave echoing (only in your mind) organ...The vocals aren't echoed but somewhat distorted in a quasi-Peter Frampton manner."

+According to Daily Record critic Jim Bohen, "the rhythm is provided by a drum machine."

 Music video

 Although "Panorama" did not see release as a single, a music video was filmed for the song.
-The video, described as "a fun spy film parody video" by Guarisco, was directed by Chuck Statler, notable for directing the band Devo's early music videos, along with Devo co-founder Gerald Casale.
+The video was directed by Chuck Statler, notable for directing the band Devo's early music videos, along with Devo co-founder Gerald Casale.
+It was shot in the Boston area.
+Ocasek biographer Peter Aaron described the video as being "based on the opening chase scenes of a German spy film" and Guarisco described it as "a fun spy film parody video."
+Cars biographer Toby Goldstein wrote that it was "an engrossing dramatic excursion that synchronized perfectly with the band's uneasiness concerning their work situation, where conspiracies seem to loom around every corner."
+The video ends with Ocasek being thrown out of a helicopter while in a fetal position, which Goldstein interprets as reflecting his "fatalistic, depressed attitude" at the time.
 The song "got some early MTV exposure".
 The video featured all five members of the band, as well as producer Roy Thomas Baker.

 PopMatters critic Dennis Shin rated the video as one of "20 ’80S music videos that have aged terribly."

 Reception

 AllMusic critic Greg Prato, reviewing the album, said, "standouts included the swirling title track that opens the album".
 Guarisco said that the track was "an entertainingly unconventional love song that fuses heartfelt sentiment with futuristic soundscapes."
+Rolling Stone critic Ken Tucker felt that lead guitarist Elliot Easton's "prancing, post-Beatles pop runs" on this song are "among the album's few authentic pleasures."
+Los Angeles Times critic Steve Pond said that the song sets up a "relentless, pulsating base and then shifts into blistering instumental overdrive."
+Billboard rated it as one of the album's "best cuts".